-"Lay-Off" means a temporary or permanent severance of employment (other than Discharge) due to a shortage of work, including Hiatus or scheduled termination.
-It is understood that a lay-off automatically occurs at the end of a defined call as follows:
+A "lay-off" means a temporary or permanent cessation of employment due to a shortage of work, including a Hiatus or scheduled termination.
+It is understood that a lay-off automatically occurs at the end of a defined work call as follows:

-- (1) An end date is specified on an Employee's Deal Memorandum; - (2) At the end of the shift of a Daily Call; - (3) At the end of a period of employment of which the length has been defined in advance; (i.e. hired as a weekly for one week or hired as a weekly for a 3-week period) - (4) At the wrap of production, unless an Employee is specifically requested to remain employed beyond such date
+- (1) the end date specified in an Employee's Deal Memo; - (2) the end of the shift of a Daily Call; - (3) the end of a period of employment of which the length has been defined in advance; (i.e. hired as a weekly for one week or hired as a weekly for a 3-week period) or - (4) the wrap of production, unless an Employee is specifically requested to remain employed beyond such date

-In the event of the layoff of an Employee hired on a weekly basis, the Company shall provide the Employee one-week written notice in the absence of a defined end date .
+In the event of the layoff of an Employee hired on a weekly basis, the Company shall provide the Employee one-week written notice in the absence of a defined end date.
 One week shall be considered to be five (5) working days.
-In turn, all weekly Employees should, where possible, give the Employer one (1) week's notice before resigning.
+In turn, all weekly Employees should, where possible, give the Company one (1) week's notice before resigning.
 If such Employee fails to do so, they may be subject to further discipline.